News & Events

 Our Recent Mailing

-It is quite a challenge for our small local sub post office, a few streets away from the Wiltshire & Swndon History Centre in Chippenham, when we mail out a new volume to addresses across the world, but they are happy to have the business.
-We are pleased to say that our latest volume, 77, has now been sent to all our individual and institutional members, and to our individual members has gone with it the latest issue of our annual magazine, The Recorder.
+Once again the little sub post office in New Road, Chippenham, has cheerfully handled our mailing out of our new volume, 78, between February and April 2026.
+We are pleased to say that copies have now been sent to all our individual and institutional members, and to our individual members has gone with it the latest issue of our annual magazine, The Recorder.
 An online version in PDF format is available on this website, in the Publications section.
-It is a bumper issue, with plenty of interesting Wiltshire-related articles.
-To overseas members the mailing will take a few weeks to arrive, but if anyone has not received their copy by the end of May 2025 please contact us.
+It is another bumper issue, with plenty of interesting Wiltshire-related articles.
+To overseas members the mailing will take a few weeks to arrive, but if anyone has not received their copy by the end of May 2026 please contact us.
 Grateful thanks to our Hon.
 Secretary, Helen Taylor, for bearing the brunt of the packaging and labelling, and to Sally Thomson, editor of The Recorder.

 Kenneth H Rogers